rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - hiddenStateFilter - HiddenStateFilter: Filter users based on hidden status.
     - shouldGetLocalUsersOnly - System.Boolean: Get local users only.
 - Returns UserConnection.
-### validateclusterlicensecapacity
-Information about cluster license capacity validations.

-- There is a single argument of type ValidateClusterLicenseCapacityInput.
-- Returns ClusterLicenseCapacityValidations.
 ### validateorgname
 Checks whether the tenant org name is valid and unique.